-> displays the options dialog box.
-It has 2 tabs, the first one is .
-The dialog box is divided into several panes, each pane containing a set of related options.
-Use the list on the left of the dialog box to switch between panes.
-Only panes created by jEdit are described here; some plugins add their own option panes, and information about them can be found in the documentation for the plugins in question.
+> displays the options dialog.
+It has 2 tabs, the first is .
+This tab contains several options panes, each containing a set of related options.
+Use the list on the left splitter to switch between panes.
+Only panes created by jEdit are described here; panes are created and documented by the plugins themselves.

 Thepane contains various settings, such as the number of recent files to remember, when to check for changed files, if the recent file list should be sorted, what current locale to use, if caret positions or markers in buffers should be saved, if previously open files or split configurations should be restored on startup, and so on.